Select Service

 Bot Defense can protect your applications from the following types of automated attacks.

-Attack Names | Definition |
+| Attack Names | Definition |

-Credential Stuffing | Attack where stolen username/password pairs are used in mass login attempts.
-Attackers test stolen credentials against the authentication mechanism to exploit credentials which have been reused across multiple platforms. |
+| Credential Stuffing | An attack where stolen username/password pairs are used in mass login attempts using automated tooling.
+Attackers test stolen credentials against the authentication mechanism to exploit credentials that have been reused across multiple platforms. |

-Denial of Service (DoS) | An attack that overwhelms a system so that it cannot respond to service requests.
-This attack usually is intended to cause a system to shutdown to perform a separate attack. |
+| Denial of Service (DoS) | An attack that overwhelms a system so that it cannot respond to service requests.
+This attack is usually intended to cause a system to shutdown to perform a separate attack. |

-Distributed Denial of Service (DDoS) | Attack that targets a system using multiple host machines infected with malware, often rendering the target system unavailable for legitimate traffic. |
+| Distributed Denial of Service (DDoS) | An attack that targets a system using multiple host machines infected with malware, often rendering the target system unavailable for legitimate traffic. |

-Gift Card Cracking | When attackers check millions of gift card number variations on a gift card application to identify card numbers that hold value.
+| Gift Card Cracking | When attackers check millions of gift card number variations on a gift card application to identify card numbers that hold value.
 After the attacker identifies card numbers with positive balances, they use or sell the gift cards before the legitimate customer has a chance to use it. |

 For additional information, see OWASP.org.